 Below are the rough prices for each of the volleyball serving machines I’ve discussed in this article.

-Please note that these prices may fluctuate over time so it’s always a good idea to click on the links to confirm the actual price when doing research.
+Please note that these prices WILL fluctuate over time so it’s always a good idea to click on the links to confirm the actual price when doing research.

 The Freddie volleyball serving machines from Dynamic Dimes, which I chose not to mention in this article, range from $4,500 – $4,900.

 These serving machines also look excellent, but quite expensive.

 By far the most affordable volleyball serving machine is the Skill Attack serving machine which retails for less than half the price of the next cheapest option.

 Best Volleyball Setting Machine?